 WE wish all persons who want their wool carded this season to be the best their wool carded this season, to have it brought to our place on Mill creek, by the middle of A. & R. GARDNER.
 August.
-July 24, 1851.-38:tf

 LOOK HERE, AND SAVE COST.